Baptism image

 Your Faith is important

 Your most important preparation is to look at your own faith.
 Your baby will be born with your features and will pick up your mannerisms.
 As he or she gets older your child will grow up, too, with our faith.
 When you approach the church about having your child baptised you will be encouraged to thin through your own faith and the part it plays in your life.
 The very fact that have asked to have your baby baptised shows that you recognise the importance of God in your life.
 From the earliest days children too young to answer for themselves have been baptised, usually as they accompanied their parents into the Church.
 For the church recognises the desire of Christian parents to share the life of Christ with their children.
-Jesus CHrist, like you, wants the best for your child.
+Jesus Crist, like you, wants the best for your child.

 Growing in God's Love

-Your efforts will not ony help your baby to grow up in the love of God: they will also help you to grow.
+Your efforts will not only help your baby to grow up in the love of God: they will also help you to grow.
 As you teach your child to pray, you yourself will deepen your prayer; as you teach your child to appreciate the Mass, your own faith will be enriched.
 Your baby's baptism is only the beginning of a new life in which you will grow closer to one another in the family and closer to God.
 The Church welcomes your child into its midst with love and prayers for the future peace and happiness of your family in the years ahead.

 How the Church sees Baptism